Loading...

 By Dr. Susan E. Brown, PhD

 I often advise people to “eat with the seasons” to get the most health benefits and flavor from their food.
-Now with winter here, that means enjoying root vegetables.
-And there’s a huge variety of nutrient-rich roots out there for you to explore.
+There’s a huge variety of nutrient-rich roots out there for you to explore.

 There are many health benefits to eating root vegetables